schaazzz/schaazzz.github.io/_posts/2015-08-11-some-archlinux-vm-issues.md

 tags: virtualbox virtualmachine archlinux linux development bash script
 ---

 Some recurring issues I've had with VirtualBox and Arch Linux and their solutions.
-This {TBD} bash script implements all these solutions. <!--more-->
+[This bash script](https://github.com/schaazzz/script_magic/blob/master/reset_settings.sh) implements all these solutions. <!--more-->

-VM's Date/Time Out of Sync
+## VM's Date/Time Out of Sync
----

 Quite often when the Arch Linux VM is started from a previously saved machine state or the VM resumes after the Windows host machine wakes-up from sleep, the VM's time doesn't synchronize with the current host time.
 I tried setting the timesync threshold as follows but that didn't help.